french-barbarians/barbarian-trainer/README.md

 4. Protected data is stored on the blockchain

 ### 2. AI Processing
-1. Grant access to the MyPrivatCoach iApp
+1. Grant access to the MyPrivateCoach iApp
 2. Your encrypted data is processed in a secure TEE
 3. AI model analyzes your training patterns
 4. Personalized coaching advice is generated